PrefectHQ/prefect/docs/index.md

 ```
 </div>

-The Prefect orchestration engine observes the flow run state and saves it in a database.
-By adding a single decorator, you've gained some observability of your flow.
-There's much more you can do with Prefect, so keep rolling to learn how to add easy retries, notifications, scheduling and more!
+Prefect automatically persists all executions of your flow along with useful metadata such as start time, end time, and state.
+This is just the beginning, so keep exploring to learn how to add retries, notifications, scheduling and much more!

 ## Next Steps
 If you like what you see, try our [tutorials](/tutorials) and [guides](/guides), or read more about [Prefect concepts](/concepts).